 - Enhanced Cleaning: As is the case with most places these days, Disney has also upped their expectations in terms of cleaning.
 Tables and chairs must be wiped down very regularly, and other parts of the restaurant are kept spotless.

 - Distanced Seating: In order to maintain social distancing, Disney has rearranged some tables and closed others.
 This means there is less seating available, and you may have to wait a bit longer to be seated.

-- Masks Required: Guests are required to wear masks in all common areas on Disney property.
+- Masks Required: Guests are required to wear masks in all common areas indoors while on Disney property.
 This includes restaurants.
-You may of course remove your mask to eat, but otherwise, you will be asked to mask up at all times.
+You may of course remove your mask when you are seated, but otherwise, you will be asked to mask up at all times.

 - Cashless Payment Preferred: Last but not least, we should point out that the folks at Disney much prefer cashless forms of payment at this time.
 Paying with your MagicBand is usually a good bet, as it keeps contact to a minimum.